-Transactions that are in process are locked and must be unlocked with the correct signature of its intended new owner.
+Transactions in process are locked and must be unlocked with the correct signature from its intended new owner.
 The data necessary to unlock the script is the ScriptSig, which is a crucial aspect of the encryption processes of any Bitcoin transaction.

-In order to maintain privacy within a system of radical transparency both public and private keys are hidden behind the double hash SHA-256.
-The public key is first hashed with SHA-256, then the resulting hash is hashed with RIPEMD-160, so the final outcome is a 160-bit alphanumeric hash.
+Both public and private keys are hidden behind the double hash SHA-256.
+This maintains privacy but also allows for radical transparency.
+The public key is hashed first with SHA-256.
+Then, that resulting hash is hashed with RIPEMD-160.
+The final outcome is a 160-bit alphanumeric hash.

-While public keys may be shared, private keys are not and it is the task of the Bitcoin miners to solve the cryptographic puzzle in order to confirm and verify that the private and public keys of all transactions match.
-UTXOs are thus locked by the ScriptPubKey until the correct scriptSig unlocks the cryptographic hash.
+Remember, public keys are shared, private keys are not shared.
+It is the task of the Bitcoin miners to solve the cryptographic puzzle in order to confirm and verify that the private and public keys of all transactions match.
+UTXOs are thus locked by the ScriptPubKey until the correct scriptSig unlocks the encryption of the cryptographic hash.

-As demonstrated in the final 4th section of this article with several basic examples of Bitcoin opcodes and scripts, the script relies on the combination and correct ordering of operations in order for the program to execute itself correctly.
-If the script is approved and the signatures are verified, then the transaction will be released to the new address.
+The final 4th section of this article uses several basic examples of Bitcoin opcodes and scripts.
+These demonstrate that the script relies on the combination and correct ordering of operations for the program to execute itself correctly.
+T,he transaction is only confirmed and released to the new address once the script is approved and the signatures are verified.
 As also discussed, a transaction can require more than one signature, or a multsig, which simply means that more than one private key is necessary to unlock the script.

 Ultimately, the script dictates the order of operations, while the miners compete to approve the transactions and for the potential remunerations of fees and the creation of new Bitcoin.
 Miners approve that the balance being sent is available, that it is going to the correct address with the corresponding private key, and that the transaction does not get double spent.

-Once the transaction is approved it becomes a block in the immutable Bitcoin blockchain, and within the block is the history of its transactions.
+When the transaction is approved it is added as a new block to the immutable Bitcoin blockchain.
+Within that new block is the history of its transactions.